subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 ### Hands-on: Data upload and organization
 >
-> 1. Create a new history and name it something meaningful (e.g. *Proteogenomics tutorial*)
+> 1. Create a new history and name it something meaningful (e.g. *Proteogenomics DB creation*)
 > 2. Import the two FASTQ files and the GTF file from Zenodo.

 >>       Tip: Importing data via links